 Size and Form

-6 to 15 feet high and wide; thicket forming and upright to irregular form
+6 to 15 feet high and wide with an upright to irregular form, often colony-forming.

 Tree & Plant Care

-Best color is on new wood; prune out oldest stems each winter.
+Best color is on new wood so prune out oldest stems each winter.

 Diseases, Pests & Problems